 Preventing a Lost Dog

 One of the biggest fears of a dog owner is that their dog will get lost and not know how to get home.
 Dogs and cats that are not spayed or neutered can wander off.
 There are several ways to prevent this scenario from taking place.
 A fenced backyard is a good start.
 If your fence is older, make sure that there are no missing or loose boards and walk the full length and check for any open areas along the bottom where you’re pet can work their way through.
 When you travel, your pet should always remain on a leash outside the car and the window should never have a large opening.
 If you often take your pet to the park and they have a doggy area with free roaming or you’re a hunter and your dog enjoys it too, getting a device such as a GPS tracking collar that includes a part you hang onto too can help you locate your dog quickly.
 Companies like Garmin Astro, specialize in pet safety and have a wide range of supplies available.
+You can also check for products at a general pet store like Petsmart.
+Use this petsmart coupon for extra savings.
 Another way to protect your animal in the event they get lost is to have a microchip implanted.
 This way if your pet strays away and someone finds it a shelter or vet will have your information.

 Effects of Extreme Temperatures